AbhijnanVegi/Kurkure/Group Assignment -1.md

 3. Accommodates
    - Attributes :
      - Lease Date
-       - DateTime
-       - Not NULL
+       - DateTime, Not NULL
      - Lease End Date
-       - DateTime
-       - Not NULL
+       - DateTime, Not NULL
    - Relationship between `Dogs`, `Owner` and `Accommodation`
    - Each accommodation houses dogs from various owner.
 This relationship stores dates at which the accommodation’s leased by the owner for a particular dog
    - Degree = (1:`Dogs`, 1:`Owner`, 1:`Accommodation`)